Neria (film): Release

 Neria was released in 1991.
 The VHS went on sale in July 1992.

 Neria won the Best Soundtrack award from South African station M-Net in 1992.

 Neria was released in the United States in 1993, which is why it is sometimes erroneously given the date of 1993.
 The Chicago Tribune gave it two and a half stars.

+Neria Remake 2024

+A remake of the film, titled Neria 21, was released in March 2024 on Rawsoot Studios' YouTube channel.
+The new version reprises the theme of the challenges and injustices women face, though now in the context of the 21st century and the modern digital age.